Kingdom Come: Deliverance II: Development and release

 Development on Kingdom Come: Deliverance II began in July 2019, following the release of Kingdom Come: Deliverance and its downloadable content.
 While Warhorse Studios had 131 employees in 2019, it had grown to around 250 people by spring 2024 at the latest.
 Warhorse Studios wanted Kingdom Come: Deliverance II to be the game that Kingdom Come: Deliverance was supposed to be with their improved resources and experience.
 The game uses a heavily-customized version of the CryEngine, with music composed by Czech composers Jan Valta and Adam Sporka.
 The expertise of various historians, universities and museums was again drawn on to represent a "realistic, immersive and believable medieval world".
 Unlike the development of Kingdom Come: Deliverance, the motion capture was supplemented by facial capture.
 Stunt riders also took part in the development of Kingdom Come Deliverance II.
 The protagonist, Henry, is again portrayed by the British actor Tom McKay.
 Lead developer Daniel Vávra stated that the game's script has 2.2 million words.
 The script of the previous record holder, Baldur's Gate 3, contains around two million words, according to Guinness World Records.

+Martin Klíma, the game's executive producer and co-founder of Warhorse Studios, cited The Elder Scrolls III: Morrowind, Bethesda Game Studio's 2002 action role-playing game, as a major influence on the game's development.
+FromSoftware's Dark Souls series and Elden Ring were also cited as influences on the game's design, by design director Viktor Bocan.

 Kingdom Come: Deliverance II was announced and revealed in April 2024 in a recorded video set in St. Barbara's Church, Kutná Hora.
 The game was released for PlayStation 5, Windows, and Xbox Series X/S on 4 February 2025.
 It was available in three retail versions: in addition to the base Standard Edition, Kingdom Come: Deliverance II is available as a Gold Edition and Collector's Edition.
 The Gold Edition contains three downloadable content (DLC)s planned for release at a later date, equipment for the protagonist, and bonus content called "Shields of Seasons Passing".
 Both the Standard Edition and the Gold Edition are available via digital download and as a physical edition.
 The Collector's Edition includes all the content of the Gold Edition and is supplemented by several physical items.
 All pre-orderers receive a bonus quest, "The Lion Crest".

 In January 2025, the Saudi Arabian outlet VGA4A reported that the game would be refused classification and consequently banned in Saudi Arabia due to the game's portrayal of same-sex relationships.
 Vávra denied that the game had been banned in any country and clarified that such content was optional, stating, "gay characters were already in KCD1.
 If you want Henry to try a same-sex adventure, feel free.
 If you don't want to, you don't have to."
 Saudi Arabia had previously banned Final Fantasy XVI and The Last of Us Part II for similar reasons.